vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 ### Battery powered decorations

-There are multiple smart hardware device combinations possible to change battery powered decorations.
+There are multiple smart hardware device combinations possible to change battery powered decorations, so you don't need any battery at all anymore!

-Here are some examples.
+Here are some examples how-to accomplish this:

-#### Example 1: battery-to-USB + smart USB adapter + 5V-adapter
+#### Example 1: battery-to-USB + smart USB adapter/switch + 5V-adapter

-An example of a battery powered light is a garland with lights above the door.
+An example of a battery powered light is a garland with lights above the door.\
-Automated with a battery-to-usb set (a.k.a. battery eliminator/replacement), a smart usb adapter and a 5V-adapter.
-With the smart USB-adapter you can activate each port individually.
+I Automated it with a battery-to-usb set (a.k.a. battery eliminator/replacement), a smart usb adapter/switch and a 5V-adapter.
+This smart (Zigbee or Wifi) USB-adapter/switch can be remote controlled and each port can be activated individually.

 <a href="../buy/smart_home_best_buy_tips#battery-eliminators" target="_blank">
 <img src="images_christmas_decorations/battery_to_usb.jpg" alt="battery to usb" height="150px"/>